Mexico Drug War Fast Facts

 November 5, 2010 - Antonio Ezequiel Cardenas Guillen, aka Tony Tormenta, allegedly the head of the Gulf cartel, is killed in a shootout with Mexican forces in Matamoros.

-January 2011 - The Mexican government releases a death toll of 34,612 citizens killed during the four-year drug war.
+January 2011 - The Mexican government says that 34,612 citizens have been killed during the four-year drug war.

 January 17, 2011 - Flavio Mendez Santiago, one of the original founders of Los Zetas, is captured near Oaxaca.